renalmri-org/website.github.io/_community/UKRIN.md

 excerpt: "The UK Renal Imaging Network"
 ---

+**DISCLAIMER: This page is transferred from the PARENCHIMA archives and needs updating.**

 ## UK RENAL IMAGING NETWORK

 [The UK Renal Imaging Network (UKRIN)](https://kidneyresearchuk.org/research/research-networks/uk-renal-imaging-network/) is founded and supported by the charity Kidney Research UK, aiming to coordinate UK-wide activities in the field of renal MRI.